PrincessPi3/crackhead_proxy/README.md

 # CRACKHEAD PROXY
 This is a hacked crackheaded bullshit amalgamation of a per-request proxy finder and rotator.

-Scrapes the proxy lists included with [slrp](https://github.com/nfx/slrp) and multiplexes them through a local HTTP proxy with [mubeng](https://github.com/kitabisa/mubeng) because slrp alone was not working.
+Scrapes the proxy lists included with [slrp](https://github.com/nfx/slrp) and multiplexes them through a local HTTP proxy with [mubeng](https://github.com/kitabisa/mubeng) so that each request through the local procy is sent through a random free proxy. (because slrp alone was not working)

 This was shitcoded while mentally impared.
 Expect issues.